oreporan/file-diffy/README.md

 For example `['web', 'mobile]` or `['common', 'docs']` etc.

 ## How we use it
 In Teamcity, we added a step before running the mobile/web tests, which runs the CLI tool, and then skips the next steps depending on the output.
-Check out the example in `example.sh`.
+Check out the example in [example.sh](./example.sh).

 ## Quick Usage